 Beginning your day with breakfast is a smart idea for several reasons.
 If you let yourself get too hungry by skipping your morning meal, it’s harder to resist junk food when your stomach starts to rumble.
 Or worse, when you get hangry.
 Eating a healthy breakfast helps your body absorb nutrients better throughout the day, as well as sets you up to crave healthy snacks at work, instead of more processed foods.

 A nourishing breakfast sets your day up for success, so that you can do your job to the best of your ability.

 What can you do to make breakfast simple and healthy?
 I suggest prepping smoothie packs to blend up before you leave for work, whether commuting to an office building or to your den.
 If breakfast smoothies don’t work for you, then try another healthy breakfast option, like vegan yogurt + healthy granola.

 If that green smoothie doesn’t seem to keep you full, make sure to add in protein + healthy fat, like my plant-based protein powder recipe, which helps the body turn that smoothie into long-lasting energy.

 Hydration is vital

 Drink plenty of water during the day.
 Keep a glass or bottle of water next to your workspace.
-If you aren't a fan of plain water, spice it up by infusing it with fruit, herbs, or even veggies.
+If you aren’t a fan of plain water, spice it up by making fruit-infused water with fruit, herbs and veggies.
 Or drink sparkling mineral water.
 (No diet soda, if you can help it!)
 Set a timer on your phone or try to sip water a few times an hour.

 Cut out high-calorie, sweetened beverages and cut down on coffee, especially if it’s sweetened.
 Both can be dehydrating and therefore have a negative effect when trying to stay hydrated.
 Plus that extra sugar is definitely not good for you.